Reading: Applied Part 1. Recovering Specifications from Legacy

 • which teams have access to Grafana.

-• post-mortem records causes and consequences;
+• post-mortems capture causes and consequences;

 rg -n "NotReady|NodeNotReady|ALERT|deploy" evidence/raw/* > evidence/index.txt